SummerBootFramework/jExpress/README.md

 }
 ```

-During application start, it will generate `cfg_app.properties` if it doesn't exist, although the following code will generate the `cfg_app.properties` template at any time:
+Generate the template at any time:

 ```java
 public static void main(String[] args) {